Posts Tagged ‘slaw’

 Be sure to “like” this blog’s Facebook page, and follow the photo trail on Twitter and Instagram.

 When life hands you brisket, you gotta braise it.
 That’s the only option.
 It’s a tough cut of meat, and what better way to take care of it other than a slow, simmering bath in a Dutch oven or Crock-Pot.
 It will be some of the best meat you’ve eaten in your life, and thanks to braising, you don’t have to do a lot of work.
 Everything happens over the course of a few hours, and your responsibility is just to enjoy.
-The last slow cooker recipe on the blog was an ode to North Carolina-style pulled pork, and this dish also gives a nod to the South…by way of Tennessee.
+The last slow cooker recipe on the blog was an ode to North Carolina-style pulled pork, and this dish also gives a nod to the South…by way of Kentucky.
 Let’s give a shout out to Texas as well because we all know brisket is king around those parts.
 This recipe brings together several influences, creating a fusion of flavors perfect for a cool evening meal.
 Continue Reading »

 Fried Chicken and "Waffles" Crostinis